 The speaker told of how her father, James Chao, came to New York from Taiwan in 1958 as a newly minted captain “with a thick Chinese accent and no relationships — so he started Foremost.”

 Chao originally brought three children and that quickly became six.
-One of Angela’s siblings is Elaine Chao, the current US secretary of transportation.
+One of Angela’s siblings is The Honorable Elaine L. Chao.

 Speaking of her father’s approach to business, and to feeding his growing family: “If he worked harder, longer and smarter, he’d gain more business.”